vendittij/TowerOfHanoi/README.md

 # TowerOfHanoi

-Download this folder.\n
+Download this folder.</br>
-Unzip.\n
+Unzip.</br>
-Navigate to this directory using terminal.\n
+Navigate to this directory using terminal.</br>
-Move into the directory "tower".\n
+Move into the directory "tower".</br>
-Run the command "npm start".\n
+Run the command "npm start".</br>
-The application will open in your browser using localhost.\n
+The application will open in your browser using localhost.</br>